-The jazz night is the summer highlight for the students of the HMTM Jazz Institute.
-This year the concert can unfortunately only take place as a closed event – but all listeners can be there via this YouTube livestream.
+The Jazz Night is the annual summer highlight for the students of the University of Music and Performing Arts’ Jazz Institute.
+This year, the concert can unfortunately take place only without live audience, but you can nevertheless watch it live via YouTube live stream.

 Nora Eder, violin / Micha Haupt, harpsichord

 Johann Sebastian Bach (1685–1750): Sonata in F minor for violin and obbligato harpsichord, BWV 1018